telefonicaid/fiware-cygnus/cygnus-ngsi/resources/README.md

 ##<a name="section2"></a>NGSI notifications

-A set of scripts that can be use to simulate Orion NGSI10 notifications.
+A set of scripts that can be use to simulate Orion NGSI notifications.
 Its main purpose is Cygnus debugging.

 * notification-json-compound.sh
 * notification-json-md.sh